jarrm5/WTA-tennis/README.md

 8. Fix the font across the site to be less bold in some places
 9. Main nav bar should not overlap the surface and tournaments aside on the scores page.
 10. (done) Need new main logo
+11. 1 match-box should take up 50% of the grid, not 100% (see the single live match-box
+12. Need utility class for coloring for completed (grey background) and live match (purple background)
+13. Live match-box should have the current score outside the final score columns

 todo